-CaptureRx is a vendor that provides services to certain healthcare providers, including <<Entity Name Long>>.
-CaptureRx is writing, on behalf of <<Entity Name Short>> to notify you of a recent event at CaptureRx that may affect the privacy of some of your personal information.
-We are providing you with information about the event, our response to it, and resources available to you to help protect your information, should you feel it appropriate to do so.
+CaptureRx is a vendor for certain healthcare providers and is providing notice of a recent event at CaptureRx that may affect the privacy of certain data CaptureRx received from these healthcare providers.
+This notification provides information about the event, CaptureRx's response to it, and resources available to individuals to help protect their information, should they feel it necessary to do so.
+CaptureRx is providing this notice on behalf of multiple healthcare providers, and a full list can be found here.